PhysioLabXR/PhysioLabXRDocs/source/PsychoPy.rst

        # update/draw components on each frame

-- **Trail Start**:
+- **Trial Start**:

-This part happens when the text are generated, so we add triggers at each trail  when the text are generated, so the code appears here:
+This part happens when the text are generated, so we add triggers at each trial  when the text are generated, so the code appears here:

 .. code:: python